 And can we talk about the climate?
 Over the past 100 years, the average temperature of our oceans has increased by 1,5 degrees Fahrenheit (almost one degree Celsius) and continues to increase.

 Like our bodies, our oceans don't function well when they heat up.
-High temperatures cause the death of marine life, intensify extreme weather events and create floods with sea level rise.
+High temperatures cause the death of marine life, intensify extreme weather events and create floods with the rise of sea levels.

 Why is Blue Technology great?